Floral wallpaper in the bathroom with Duravit Vitrium Color elements

 Proper wallpapering

-The paste is mixed according to the manufacturer's instructions.
-Depending on the type of wallpaper, either the wallpaper or the bathroom wall is pasted.
-The wallpaper is then carefully and evenly applied in the bathroom – ideally along previously drawn guide lines.
-The first strip must be positioned precisely, as all subsequent strips are aligned with it.
-Air bubbles can be removed with a wallpaper roller.
-Holes for sockets are cut out with a craft knife.
-Important: The wallpaper in the bathroom must not overlap at the end, but must finish cleanly to prevent moisture damage.
+Mix the paste according to the manufacturer’s instructions.
+Depending on the type of wallpaper, apply the paste either to the wallpaper or to the bathroom wall.
+Then carefully hang the wallpaper in the bathroom, making sure it is straight—ideally along guide lines drawn beforehand.
+The first strip must be positioned perfectly, as all subsequent strips will be aligned with it.
+Use a wallpaper roller to remove air bubbles.
+Cut out holes for electrical outlets with a utility knife.
+Important: The wallpaper in the bathroom must not overlap at the end but must meet cleanly to prevent moisture damage.

-Duravit Vitrium sink area, behind it black wallpaper with a gold pattern
+Duravit Vitrium sink area, with black wallpaper featuring a gold pattern behind it

 Step 6

-Once all the strips of moisture-resistant wallpaper have been hung, check the wallpapered bathroom wall again for air bubbles and unevenness.
-If there is nothing left to touch up, the bathroom should be left to dry at a constant room temperature of over 20°C. A drying time of one full day is recommended.
+Once all strips of the moisture-resistant wallpaper have been hung, check the finished wall in the bathroom again for air bubbles and unevenness.
+If there are no further touch-ups needed, the bathroom should be allowed to dry at a constant room temperature of over 20 °C. A drying time of one full day is recommended.

-By the way: If younullwant tonullhang wallpaper on tiles in the bathroom, you must fill the joints and treat the wall with a special adhesive primer for smooth, non-absorbent walls.
+By the way: If you want to hang wallpaper over tiles in the bathroom, you’ll need to fill the grout lines and treat the wall with a special primer designed for smooth, non-absorbent surfaces.

 Another way to add different colors and patterns is to paint the bathroom.